tadeastondl/tadeastondl/README.md

 # Hi there 👋

 ## Something about me:
- My name is Tadeas Tondl and I am a young IT Apprentice.
+ My name is Tadeas and I am a just an IT Apprentice.

 Eather stuck behind a monitor or exploring in the wild.